xqms/pcd_web_viewer/README.md

     while the file is being downloaded.

-`pcd_web_viewer` is based on [srv/pointcloud_web_viewer], but was heavily modified to parse binary PCD files.
+`pcd_web_viewer` is based on [srv/pointcloud_web_viewer], but was heavily modified to parse binary and ascii PCD files.

 Usage
 -----